JulianNicholls/Blockchain-Course/README.md

 #### Campaign

-I have used `contributors` and `contributorsCount` for contributors in the contract.
+I have used `contributors` and `contributorsCount` for contributors in the contract and subsequent summary page.
 The Request struct still has `approvals` and `approvalCount` though.
-My finalise function is called `finaliseRequest()`.
+My finalise function is called `finaliseRequest()` with an s.